esa/manylinux_x86_64_with_deps/README.md

-# manylinux_2_28_ docker image with added dependencies
+# manylinux image with added dependencies for pagmo2+
-This repo contains essentially a Docker file able to build a new image starting from the manylinux_2_28_x86_64 and adding
+This repo contains the Docker file used to build the manylinux image used to distribute in PyPi pagmo2 development team software.

+ * llvm
  * tbb
  * Eigen3
  * CMake